bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 Also, consider other workloads you may need to run in the tools namespace when accounting for requests/limits allocation to be within the allotted maximums.

-## Tools Namespaces Resource Quota Recommendations
+## Tools namespaces resource quota recommendations

 Every product in a cluster is provided a license plate and a namespace for each environment (i.e., dev, test, prod).
 These products also have a **tools** namespace defined as `<license>-tools`, where tooling such as Jenkins are deployed.